LibrariesHacked/data-storytelling/_posts/2025-03-20-the-membership-of-lancashire-libraries.md

 ## Conclusion

-- Active borrowing was uniform across different deprivation levels, showing it remaining a universal service able to attract people from any background
+- Active borrowing is uniform across different deprivation levels, showing it remaining a universal service able to attract people from any background
-- In some areas active borrowing rises to 21% of the population displaying a potential to be very high
+- In some areas active borrowing rises to 21% of the population, displaying a potential to be very high
 - 30% of registered PNET users reside in areas of the very highest deprivation.
-In one deprived neighbourhood in Brierfield, 16% of the population were PNET users.
+In one deprived neighbourhood in Brierfield, 16% of the population are PNET users.
 A clear display of need being met by library services.
-- Ebook/emagazine usage was slightly lower in areas of high deprivation
+- Ebook/emagazine usage is slightly lower in areas of high deprivation
-- Ebook/emagazine takeup was slightly higher in rural areas
+- Ebook/emagazine takeup is slightly higher in rural areas
 - There is great potential for increase in digital lending - with one community in Silverdale seeing 8% of the population being active users but 2% being the average

 As with any data analysis, the more you delve into it the more questions it raises!